LordDemonos/Quarm.Guide/README.md

 Height=1080
 RefreshRate=60

-Q: How do I run the game full screen?
+### Q7

-A: You want to run the game in windowed mode first.
+**A:** You want to run the game in windowed mode first.
 In your eqclient.ini set this option WindowedMode=TRUE.
 Find [VideoMode] and set it to your desired resolution.
 When you are logged into EverQuest, press SHIFT + Enter to switch between windowed and fullscreen modes.
 If you are still having problems, see the 3rd party programs section for LosslessScaling.

-Q: I'm using the Stone UI from 1999?
+### Q8

-A: In your eqclient.ini set NewUI=TRUE and OldUI=False
+**A:** In your eqclient.ini set NewUI=TRUE and OldUI=False

-Q: How do I view nameplates from far away?
+### Q9

-A: Use an updated eqgame.dll and make sure eqclient.ini has EnableExtendedNameplateDistance=TRUE
+**A:** Use an updated eqgame.dll and make sure eqclient.ini has EnableExtendedNameplateDistance=TRUE

 ## Suggestions Feedback and Help